websavers/woocommerce-bookings-weekly-calendar/README.md

 Plugin Name: WooCommerce Bookings Weekly Calendar

-Version: 0.1.0
+Version: 1.0b

 Description: Provides a weekly calendar view for WooCommerce Bookings.
+This view shows bookings that have been ordered by customers.

 Author: Nick Breen